-The drawing will be held at 5:00pm on Friday, July 12th.
+The drawing will be held at 5:00pm on Friday July 11th.
 You DO NOT need to be present to win.
-Winners will be contacted by phone shortly after the drawing is completed and they can pick up their items Friday night right after the drawing or on Saturday, July 13th from 9:00am to 1:00pm.
+Winners will be contacted by phone shortly after the drawing and the items may be picked up Friday night July 11th right after the drawing or Saturday, July 12th from 9:00 am until 1:00pm.
+All items must be picked during these hours as we have no way to store them.